autumn-info-442a/team-e/HW3.md

 - Verification Steps: 1.
 User accesses the application 2.
 User navigates to the home page by clicking either Explore or Home 3.
 User clicks on My Groups 4.
 User should be able to view the groups that they have created 5.
 User should be able to hit the delete button on a group tile to delete the group.

-78. **COMPLETE** The system must display a delete confirmation screen, allowing the user to delete the group by clicking yes, or no to not delete the group.
+78. **REVISED** The system must display a delete confirmation popup, allowing the user to confirm the deletion the group.

 - Verification Steps: 1.
 User accesses the application 2.
 User navigates to the home page by clicking either Explore or Home 3.
 User clicks on My Groups 4.
 User should be able to view the groups that they have created 5.
 User should be able to hit the delete button on a group tile to delete the group 6.
 A confirmation message will popup to confirm the user's decision.

+- Reasoning for REVISED: We revised this requirement to match how we implemented the confirmation message.
+We decided that a popup confirmation would be best for this action as deleting a group will delete all of its information.
+So, we want the user to adequately think about this decision by showing them a confirmation popup.

 79. **COMPLETE** The system must remove the pending request from the Admin user’s view after a decision has been made.